cuediin/PHP-Certificate-Authority-Server/README.txt

  Creation of an issuing CA (or multiples there of) Change the CA private key password
  Switch between CA's on the device.
+ Download the CRL file (including a rename option of the extension or the name)

 CSR functions
  Create a CSR from scratch